Web design is a tricky subject.

-Peep Laja wrote an article for ConversionXL titled Don’t Use Automatic Image Carousels or Sliders, Ignore the Fad.
-In the article he quotes Chris Goward of WiderFunnel and Tim Ash of SiteTuners as saying the following:
+Back in 2017, Peep Laja wrote an article for ConversionXL titled Don’t Use Automatic Image Carousels or Sliders, Ignore the Fad.

 Rotating banners are absolutely evil and should be removed immediately.

-Laja also mentions two studies where rotating sliders were proven to be ineffective:
+Laja also mentions two even older studies where rotating sliders were proven to be ineffective.

 The first was by usability guru Jakob Nielsen.
 He asked a visitor if Siemens had any special offers for washing machines on their site.
 In fact, they did have an offer in 98-point font that said customers could get cash back on a new appliance.
 Unfortunately, the user didn’t see the offer because it was cloaked in a moving slider and ended up being completely missed.

 This points to a theory among conversion experts that sliders cause banner blindness similar to ads in a sidebar.
-People are used to lame ads in a sidebar, so they have a tendency to ignore them.
+People are used to seeing irrelevant ads in a sidebar, so they have a tendency to ignore them.
 This principle seems to apply to rotating sliders as well.

 The second study was from the University of Notre Dame.
 They found that only around 1% of visitors clicked on the slider, with 84% of the clicks on the item in the first position.